lmparppei/BeatPlugins/README.md

 ### HTML Window

-*Requires Beat 1.86+*

 A standalone, floating window.
-Creating the window will make the plugin reside in memory, so remember to terminate it using `Beat.end()` in the callback, if needed.
+Creating a window will make the plugin reside in memory, so remember to terminate using `Beat.end()` in the callback, if needed.

 `let htmlWindow = Beat.htmlWindow(htmlContent, width, height, callback)`